thiblahute/meson-website/IndepthTutorial.md

     ninja
     ninja test

-To install the project you only need one command.
+To then install the project you only need one command.

     ninja install